 Sudoku can help kids learn critical thinking and logic skills, but the standard puzzles can be a difficult place to start.
 These 4x4 logic puzzles use color instead of numbers to help kids build the strategies needed for harder soduku puzzles.

-The puzzles on this page are designed to introduce kids to suduko style problems, which involve eliminating choices from a set.
+The puzzles on this page are designed to introduce kids to sudoku style problems, which involve eliminating choices from a set.
 This is basic problem makes up many types of logic puzzles, including sudoku.

 Unlike regular sudoku where a problem is divided into units of nine, these kid-sized puzzles deal with groups of four and colors are used instead of numbers.
 Just like in regular sudoku, kids have to find the colors that are allowed in a blank space based on what other values are found in the current row, column or neighborhood square.